PFTL/website/content/blog/08_intro_to_classes.rst

 .. code-block:: python

-    class Person():
+    class Person:
         pass

 When speaking it is very hard not to interchange the words ``Class`` and ``Object``.
 The reality is that the difference between them is very subtle: an object is an instance of a class.
-This means that we will use classes when referring to the type of variable, while object to the variable itself.
-It is going to be come clearer later on.
+This means that we will use the word *classes* when referring to the type of variable, while we will use *object* to the variable itself.
+It is going to become clearer later on.

-In the example above, we've defined a class called ``Person`` that doesn't do anything (that is way it says ``pass``.)
+In the example above, we've defined a class called ``Person`` that doesn't do anything, that is why it says ``pass``.
 We can add more functionality to this class by declaring a function that belongs to it.
 Create a file called **person.py** and add the following code to it:

 .. code-block:: python

-    class Person():
+    class Person:
         def echo_name(self, name):
             return name